TVNZ: High Definition

 TVNZ has offered HD broadcasts since July/August 2008, when the 2008 Summer Olympics were broadcast in High Definition.
 The service is offered on the Freeview|HD platform, using DVB-T transmission.
 Only TV One and TV2 are offered in HD, and the majority of programming is still up-converted from Standard Definition.
 From 1 July 2009 the HD versions of TV One and TV2 became available to Sky TV subscribers who have the MySky HDi decoders.
 Content on the HD versions of TV One and 2 are the same as the Standard Definition versions however when watching certain shows that broadcast in High Definition the HD logo is displayed next to the channel logo, this logo is not seen when watching the same show on the Standard Definition versions of TV1 and 2.

 TVNZ has adopted 1080i as their HD broadcast format.

 Kordia, formerly BCL, TVNZ's transmission partner

 TVNZ's transmission network is operated by Kordia, formerly a subsidiary of TVNZ known as Broadcast Communications Limited until 2006.
-The company owns and operates the terrestrial transmission network used for broadcast of all major terrestrial television networks in New Zealand, including Discovery New Zealand. and Prime Television – TVNZ's major competitors, along with other voice and data telecommunications services.
+The company owns and operates the terrestrial transmission network used for broadcast of all major terrestrial television networks in New Zealand, including Discovery New Zealand and Sky Open – TVNZ's major competitors, along with other voice and data telecommunications services.